brulucenacord/brulucenacord/README.md

 #### My personal "About me":

-<br/>:family:I love Lana's mother and Marcus's wife;
+<br/>:family:I love to being Lana's mother and Marcus's wife;
 <br/>:curry: It doesn't seem like it but I venture into the kitchen and like to risk new flavors;
 <br/>:guitar: I play guitar (very bad, but I like it);
 <br/>:art: When I have the opportunity I also act (yeah babe, I'm a frustrated actress Lol);